 Walgreens tops fiscal 1Q forecasts as it fights pandemic hit

-Walgreens Boots Alliance lost $308 million in its first fiscal quarter due to a big charge tied to its ownership stake in the drug wholesaler AmerisourceBergen.
+Walgreens Boots Alliance lost $308 million in its first fiscal quarter on a big charge tied to its stake in the drug wholesaler AmerisourceBergen.

-The drugstore chain also saw COVID-19 continue to eat away at its business, particularly in the United Kingdom, but the company’s overall performance topped Wall Street expectations.
+COVID-19 also continued to eat away at its business, particularly in the United Kingdom.
+But the drugstore chain’s overall performance topped expectations and shares climbed after markets opened.

+Walgreens executives told analysts Thursday morning that the ongoing pandemic delivered a hit of between $290 million to $325 million to the company’s adjusted operating income in the quarter.

+That’s a lower amount than in the two previous quarters, and company officials have said they expect the pandemic’s impact to subside in the second half of the fiscal year.

+“We remain cautiously optimistic for the year as a whole,” said Executive Vice Chairman and CEO Stefano Pessina.

-Walgreens said Thursday that it booked a $1.5 billion charge in the quarter from its equity earnings in AmerisourceBergen.
+In its fiscal first quarter, Walgreens booked a $1.5 billion charge tied to its ownership share of AmerisourceBergen.
 Walgreens has a roughly 30% stake in the company, and the charge accounted for Walgreens’ portion of a recent AmerisourceBergen quarterly loss, a spokeswoman said.

 Walgreens runs more than 21,000 stores mainly in the United States and United Kingdom.
 Its drugstores and the stores of other retailers were hit hard last year, particularly in the spring, by a global pandemic that kept customers away.

-Walgreens said it still felt the pandemic in its fiscal first quarter, with fewer customer visits and new prescription starts as people made fewer trips to the doctor.
+Walgreens said it still felt the pandemic in its fiscal first quarter, with fewer customer visits and new prescription starts as people stayed away from doctor offices as well.
 It also saw weaker sales of products to help with colds, coughs and the flu.

 In the United Kingdom, sales at Boots stores opened at least a year dropped 9% compared to the previous year.
-A rebound in customer visits last fall was set back in November by the re-introduction of stricter government restrictions, the company said.
+That hit was countered, in part, by growth in Boots online sales.

 But Walgreens said gains from those shots will likely be countered in part by pandemic-related lockdowns or restrictions.